 The remainder of this section is structured as follows:

 - indicative timeline;

 - assessment framework dimensions;

 - objective scoring for each dimension;

+- quantification of adjustments;

+- remedial actions based on review findings;

+- outputs.

-69 Risk in this context refers to the risk of the model producing an incorrect valuation.
+81 "Risk" in this context refers to the risk of the model producing an incorrect valuation.